Meshack7468/Breast-Cancer-Research/README.md

 * Models performance comparisons.
 Random Forest acheived an Accuracy of 67% and Macro F1-score of 56% XGBoost achieved an Accuracy of 67% and Macro F1-score of 54% Random Forest is the Best performing model because it has highest Macro F1-score.
-We compare using Macro F1-score because the classes are imbalanced and we desire to treat each classes equally
+We compare using Macro F1-score because the classes are imbalanced and we desire to treat each class equally

 ### Survival Status Prediction
 Build models that Predict whether a patient is alive or deceased this will allow us to identify high-risk patients who may need closer monitoring or aggressive therapy.